jostylr/rix-nb/README.md

 # rix-nb

-A notebook environment for using RiX
+This is a Mac App that provides a notebook environment for using RiX.